Guilherme-Vasconcelos/chessy/README.md

 ### Short term:

 - Improve move evaluation and search.
-    - Be able to process at least depth 10 within a reasonable time.
+    - Be able to process at least depth 8 within a reasonable time.
-        - Right now, with my Ryzen 5 machine, it takes about ~10 seconds to process depth 2, and ~2 minutes to process depth 3.
-The goal is to be able to process depth 10 in around 10-15 seconds.
     - Quiescence search (as soon as we get some performance improvements - not right now because it will slow down things too much).

 ### Long term: